This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending August 19, 2017.

 – A trucker who was videoed rolling down the road who was oblivious to smoke pouring out of his truck because he was on a cell phone (link).

 Don’t let this be you!

-You're a professional.
-So don't become distracted -- or allow yourself to become complacent -- while you're driving.
+So don’t become distracted — or allow yourself to become complacent — while you’re driving.

 3. An August 16, 2017, article states, “Gangsters operating at a major local market in North Korea’s Chongjin city are extorting money from truck drivers and local merchants, charging them large ‘fees’ for permission to transport their goods, sources in the sanctions-hit country say.”